 - Develop technology to ensure that the information given is always accurate so that the borrowers won’t be adversely affected.

 The technology is so impressive now that the above endeavors are possible, especially with the help of skilled developers.
 Let your mind run wild and think of more than just profit and legacy—think of ways to help people who need it truly.

 Tax management and preparations

 There are already plenty of platforms and tools that aim to help consumers manage and prepare their taxes better.
 Still, many of these applications don’t always cover specific and unique needs like the following:

 - Support for people who run a home-based side business

 - Practical help for those who have many sources of income and who may not know how much they should ascribe to the government

 You would be surprised by the number of people in the U.S. who want and need tax preparation consultations.
-If you truly want to create a startup that can make waves in the fintech industry and provide practical solutions to people, dig into these tax preparation problems and partner with people who can help you think of ways to provide solutions.
+If you genuinely want to create a startup that can make waves in the fintech industry and provide practical solutions to people, dig into these tax preparation problems and partner with people who can help you think of ways to offer solutions.

 The issue of health insurance is still a hot-button topic for both sides of the political spectrum, but we cannot deny that many Americans want health insurance, and they want to know that they will be taken care of if their health takes a dip.
-Another fact about modern Americans is that we prefer the ease of access and gain everything at a single swipe or tap.
+Another fact about modern Americans is that we prefer easy access and gain everything at a single swipe or tap.

 Why not fuse these two needs and desires by creating an insurance service that will allow them to go at their specific pace and find the insurance coverage that works for them?